Information for Current Graduate Students

 1) Present their work in progress at a Second Year Colloquium;

-3) Submit a dissertation proposal to his/her committee, for oral examination, after the completion of 48 credits and approval of three field statements.
+3) Submit a dissertation proposal to his/her committee, for oral examination, after the completion of 48 credits and approval of two field statements.
 Students are admitted into candidacy for the Ph.D., thereby achieving "ABD" (All But Dissertation) status, after successfully passing the defense of the dissertation proposal.

 4) Write a dissertation and defend it in a public forum for evaluation by her/his dissertation committee.
 If the dissertation is judged acceptable, and all other requirements have been fulfilled, a Ph.D. degree is awarded.

 Although there is no formal fieldwork requirement, most anthropology students find fieldwork necessary for the Ph.D.
 There is no specific language requirement, but students are advised to learn languages that will be necessary for successful completion of their research.
-There is no residency requirement.
 The Graduate School encourages students in all programs to finish their degrees in five years, but recognizes that anthropology students may take a bit longer because of the extra demands of fieldwork, but the six-year (or seven-year in special cases) limit on University-based funding still applies.
 The Graduate School requires students to formally request an extension if they will require more than seven years to complete their Ph.D.
 Students in the anthropology program can do this as part of the existing Annual Review of Students.
 Extensions beyond the tenth year will be granted only for compelling and extraordinary reasons.